fabiuslongo/pycaspar/README.md

 # Testing
-This cognitive architecture is designed for implement more intelligent agents and also an agent itself.
+This cognitive architecture is designed for implemention of more intelligent agents and also is an agent itself.

 ### Starting Phidias Shell
 ```sh